This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 If a baby has a locked or tight nuchal cord during the delivery, the physician may attempt a “somersault delivery” first before seeking other options.
 A somersault delivery entails pushing the infant’s head to the side, toward the mother’s thigh, during vaginal delivery.[2]

-Generally, a baby’s head would be pulled down during the delivery process.
+Generally, a baby’s head would be pulled down during delivery.
 Pushing their head to the side allows the rest of the body to somersault out so that the cord isn’t tightened any further, allowing the doctor to unwrap the nuchal cord.

-If a doctor sees an infant is in distress, they may perform an emergency C-section.[3]
+If a doctor determines an infant is in distress, they may perform an emergency C-section.

 What if the Doctor Doesn’t Unwrap or Cut the Cord in Time?